 West Liberty takes accusations of hazing very seriously.
-Students who observe violations of this policy should file an incident report with the Campus Life Director or with the Dean of Students.
+Students who observe violations of this policy should file an incident report with Associate Vice President of Student Services or Campus Activities Coordinator.
 Violations can be investigated and adjudicated as both infractions of State law and Institutional policy.
 On an institutional level, both individuals and organizations found in violation of this policy will be subject to severe sanctions which could include suspension for an individual or revocation of charter for an organization.

 Major Events on Campus

 Any student sponsored event bringing in a number equal to 10% of the residential population constitutes a major event.
 This policy excludes sporting events organized through Intercollegiate Athletics.
 Any student organization sponsoring a major event must adhere to the following:

 - Register the event with the Campus Life Office at minimum 30 days in advance.
 Space and/or equipment must be scheduled and reserved with the appropriate individual(s)/department(s).
 The Campus Life Office is NOT responsible for scheduling or reserving space and equipment.